Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-Recall that, in \Cref{sec:equivalence-checking}, we prove the equivalence of the original queries $q$ and $q'$ under the semantics of virtual columns and tables.
-However, this equivalence is only guaranteed when those virtual columns and tables exist; it can be broken when the queries are instantiated with concrete expressions and tables that introduce semantic misalignments.
-Therefore, to ensure that the instantiated queries $q^*$ and $q'^*$ remain equivalent, we need to force the sampled snippets satisfying the following general constraints $\mathcal{C}$. \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Determinism} ($\mathsf{Table}$ and $\mathsf{Expression}$): The snippet should not contain any non-deterministic functions, such as \texttt{RANDOM()}. \item \textbf{Null-preserving} ($\mathsf{Expression}$): The expression should preserve a null return value when evaluated on rows only containing null values.
-For example, \texttt{c1 + c2} is null-preserving, while \texttt{IFNULL(c1, 0)} is not. \item \textbf{Empty-preserving} ($\mathsf{Expression}$): The expression should return an empty result set when evaluated on an empty table.
-For example, \texttt{sum(c1)} is not empty-preserving. \end{enumerate} Specifically, the first constraint is also widely-used in previous works~\cite{rigger2020detecting,rigger2020testing,rigger2020finding} and can be checked by applying a regular expression to identify non-deterministic features.
-The second and third constraints resolve the semantic misalignment that arises in equivalence proofs involving virtual columns and tables.
-This misalignment occurs because a virtual column, intended to represent an expression, may behave differently than the expression itself under certain SQL semantics.
-Furthermore, these constraints undergo runtime validation.
-A detailed analysis of counterexamples for violated constraints, along with the corresponding correctness proof for cases that satisfy the constraints, can be found in the Appendix~\ref{sec:appendix-proof}. \end{subsection}
+Recall that, in \Cref{sec:equivalence-checking}, we prove the equivalence of the abstract query pairs $(q, q')$ under the semantics of virtual columns and tables.
+However, this equivalence is only guaranteed when those virtual columns and tables exist; this may not hold when the queries are instantiated with concrete expressions and tables that introduce semantic misalignments.
+Therefore, to ensure that the instantiated queries $q^*$ and $q'^*$ remain equivalent, we enforce the following general constraints $\mathcal{C}$ (defined in Definition 4.2) on the sampled query snippets. \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Determinism} ($\mathsf{Table}$ and $\mathsf{Expression}$): The snippet should not contain any non-deterministic functions, such as \texttt{RANDOM()}. \item \textbf{Null-preserving} ($\mathsf{Expression}$): The expression should preserve a null return value when evaluated on rows only containing null values.
+For example, \texttt{c1 + c2} is null-preserving, while \texttt{IFNULL(c1, 0)} is not. \item \textbf{Empty Results-preserving} ($\mathsf{Expression}$): The expression should return an empty result set when evaluated on an empty table.
+For example, \texttt{sum(c1)} is not empty-preserving. \end{enumerate} The first constraint is also widely used in previous works~\cite{rigger2020detecting,rigger2020testing,rigger2020finding} and can be checked by applying a regular expression to identify non-deterministic features. \modifyc{The second and third constraints resolve the semantic misalignment that arises when virtual columns and tables are instantiated with concrete expressions and tables.
+These constraints are necessary because, in the presence of outer joins, virtual columns may no longer faithfully capture the semantics of concrete expressions after instantiation. \emph{e.g.,} outer joins can introduce \texttt{NULL} values into virtual columns, causing instantiated expressions to be evaluated differently from the version fed to the SQL equivalence prover.